-- 8.1.3.1 Purpose: To evaluate the athlete's speed and ability to handle the ball. - 8.1.3.2 Equipment: floorball stick, ball, 6 marker cones, tape, stopwatch, goal. - 8.1.3.3 Description: Athlete stickhandles the ball from a starting line through a course defined by cones, and shoots the ball at the goal.
-This distance from start line shall be 21 meters.
-The cones shall be placed in a straight line at intervals of three meters.
-The clock stops when the ball passes the goal line. - 8.1.3.4 Scoring: The time consumed stickhandling is subtracted from 25.
+- 10.1.3.1 Purpose: To evaluate the athlete's speed and ability to handle the ball. - 10.1.3.2 Equipment: floorball stick, ball, 6 marker cones, tape, stopwatch, goal. - 10.1.3.3 Description: Athlete stickhandles the ball from a starting line through a course defined by cones, and shoots the ball at the goal.
+This distance from start line shall

+10.1.3.4 Scoring: The time consumed stickhandling is subtracted from 25.
 For any cones missed, subtract one point each.
 Five bonus points are given if the athlete scores a goal.